The Connaught Bar, Connaught Hotel, London

 Four Seasons Hotel, Park Lane, London, UK

-dpa lighting design were appointed as lighting consultants for all public, front of house and external areas, including the entrance lobby and reception, restaurant, bar, tea lounge, ball room, meeting rooms, guest lounge, gym, spa, façade lighting, porte cochere and garden.
-We were also responsible for designing the lighting in all guestrooms and suites of which there were 12 different guestroom types and 11 different suite designs.
+dpa was appointed as lighting consultants for all public, front of house and external areas, including the entrance lobby and reception, restaurant, bar, tea lounge, ballroom, meeting rooms, guest lounge, gym, spa, façade lighting, porte cochere, and garden.
+We were also responsible for designing the lighting in all guestrooms and suites, of which there were 12 different guestroom types and 11 different suite designs.

-dpa lighting design worked closely with the project team which included the client, Pierre-Yves Rochon (interior designer ) and ReardonSmith Architects (lead architect) to produce lighting solutions, in terms of both aesthetic appearance and functional operation, suitable for the many different spaces within the hotel.
+dpa worked closely with the project team, which included the client Pierre-Yves Rochon (interior designer) and ReardonSmith Architects (lead architect), to produce lighting solutions, in terms of both aesthetic appearance and functional operation, suitable for the many different spaces within the hotel.

 A fully automated lighting control system is utilised in the public areas to select the most appropriate lighting scene dependent on both the time of day and time of year.